tangrams/tangram-vm/README.md

     sudo python setup.py install
     ./scripts/tilestache-server.py -c ../vector-datasource/tilestache.cfg -i 0.0.0.0

-In a new terminal window, get the vector-map repo and start the HTTP server:
+In a new terminal window, get the vector-map repo and start the HTTP server (Windows reminder: you'll need to restart the ssh-agent if you start a new bash session):

     vagrant ssh
     git clone git@github.com:bcamper/vector-map.git